Translation (album)

-Translation (stylized in all caps) is the eighth studio album by American pop rap group Black Eyed Peas.
+Translation is the eighth studio album by American group Black Eyed Peas.
 It was released on June 19, 2020, by Epic Records.
-The album features guest appearances from Shakira, J Balvin, Ozuna, Maluma, Nicky Jam, Tyga, El Alfa, Piso 21, Becky G, French Montana and J Rey Soul.
+The album features guest appearances from Shakira, J Balvin, Ozuna, Maluma, Nicky Jam, Tyga, El Alfa, Piso 21, Becky G, and French Montana.

 The track listing was revealed on June 11, 2020, alongside the album announcement.
 "No Mañana" was released as a promotional single on June 12, 2020, along with the album's cover art.
 The album was also promoted with two Hot Latin Songs chart toppers, "Ritmo (Bad Boys for Life)" and "Mamacita".

 Commercial performance

 The album sold 15,000 album-equivalent units, measured largely from streaming revenue – 14 million streams of album tracks through on-demand services, measured as 10,000 streaming equivalent albums – while 4,000 units were traditional album sales.
 The performance earned the album a chart debut at number 52 on the Billboard 200 and at number three on the Top Latin Albums, which was the group's first top-five appearance on the latter chart.
 The album is their first to enter the Billboard 200 chart since The Beginning (2010).